Are you on the level?

-- Loudness War: The CD version of Infestissumam suffers from Death Magnetic levels of brickwalling.
-It's not as bad in the iTunes digital master, but the clipping is still very noticeable.
+- Loudness War: Infestissumam suffers from Death Magnetic levels of brickwalling.

 - Lyrical Dissonance: Catchy, melodious '70s rock... with over-the-top Satanic lyrics.
 Some songs take this even further:

-- The chorus in "Monstrance Clock" sounds like something out of "We Are the World", while actually being about a Black Mass.
+- The chorus in "Monstrance Clock" sounds like something out of "We Are the World", while it's actually talking about having an orgy in a Black Mass.

 - "He Is" is a parody of Christian praise songs (the "He" being praised is in fact Lucifer).

-- "Dance Macabre" falls into this, with an upbeat, almost disco feel to it.
+- "Dance Macabre" has an upbeat, almost disco feel to it.
 The lyrics, while not as dark as some other songs, still involve dying from the Black Plague.

 - "Pro Memoria" has a lovely melody for the lyrics "Don't you forget about dying / Don't you forget about your friend Death / Don't you forget that you will die".

 - "Rats" has a incredibly bouncy feeling in the instruments and apart from the chorus, the vocals are in general very upbeat.
-The actual lyrics are a Religion Rant Song comparing the spread of religion to rats spreading disease.
+The actual lyrics are a Religion Rant Song comparing people turning to religion during tumultuous times to rats spreading disease.

-- Male Frontal Nudity: In the video for "Year Zero", as the music ends Papa II abruptly pulls the front of his robe over his head, revealing that he's naked...with a huge censor bar.
+- Male Frontal Nudity: In the video for "Year Zero", as the music ends Papa II abruptly pulls the front of his robe over his head, revealing that he's naked underneath it...and has a huge censor bar.